Meet the Speakers!

 He speaks frequently at Harvard, Wharton, and Chicago Booth.
 He has appeared on CNBC, ABC, CBS, Fox News, WSJ TV, and NBC’s The Today Show and has been quoted in The Wall Street Journal, Fast Company, WebMD, Oprah Magazine, Entrepreneur, and Investor’s Business Daily.
 His new book Leading Relationships hit #2 on the USA Today National Bestseller List and is also a Publisher’s Weekly and Associated Press Bestseller!
 Steve’s passion is for continuous improvement and believes that when we stop growing, learning, gaining experience, and achieving goals, we stop living.

-Steve is presenting on Monday at the Members Luncheon, and hosting Afternoon Workshop #4.
+Steve presented on Monday at the Members Luncheon, and hosting Afternoon Workshop #4.

 Tracie Sponenberg